What was Jerry Heller's Net Worth?

 During the 80s, Heller managed artists like C.I.A., an early group that included a young Ice Cube.
 There was also the World Class Wreckin' Crue, which included a young Dr. Dre.
 After teaming up with Eazy-E, Ruthless went on to release six platinum albums.
 Eventually, Ice Cube and Dr. Dre split from Heller's management and N.W.A broke up.
 Eazy-E remained with Jerry, and this caused Dre and Cube to release diss tracks aimed at both Ruthless co-founders.
 One of Ice Cube's diss tracks aimed at Eazy-E included the words "You let a Jew break up my crew," which was an obvious reference to Heller.

 Many details of the formative years of West Coast hip-hop were highlighted in Jerry Heller's memoir: "Ruthless: A Memoir."
 In this book, he denied all allegations of financial wrongdoing.
-He also stated that Eazy-E once planned to murder Suge Knight, but that he was able to talk the rapper out of it.
+He also stated that Eazy-E once planned to murder Suge Knight but that he was able to talk the rapper out of it.
 Heller also stated that he regretted this choice, and that "I should have let him kill him."

 Controversy

 In recent years, the biggest controversy that surrounded Jerry Heller was his portrayal in the 2015 film "Straight Outta Compton."
-Seeing the way he had been portrayed, Jerry filed a lawsuit against members of N.W.A, NBCUniversal, various production staff members, Dr. Dre, and Ice Cube.
-The lawsuit argued that the film contained false statements that damage Heller's reputation.
-The defendants then filed a countersuit, and nearly all of Heller's lawsuit was thrown out with the exception of one key claim.
+Seeing the way he had been portrayed, Jerry filed a lawsuit against members of N.W.A., NBCUniversal, various production staff members, Dr. Dre, and Ice Cube.
+The lawsuit argued that the film contained false statements that damaged Heller's reputation.
+The defendants then filed a countersuit, and nearly all of Heller's lawsuit was thrown out, with the exception of one key claim.
 In 2018, Jerry's lawsuit was dismissed two years after his death.
 In contrast to his portrayal in "Straight Outta Compton," Heller was portrayed in a much more favorable light in 2016's "Surviving Compton."

 Death

-On September 2nd of 2016, Jerry Heller was driving in Thousand Oaks when he suffered a sudden heart attack.
+On September 2nd, 2016, Jerry Heller was driving in Thousand Oaks when he suffered a sudden heart attack.
 This resulted in him crashing his car and suffering injuries.
 Although Jerry was transported to a nearby hospital, he later passed away at the age of 75.
-Immediately, his lawyer argued that the crash and heart attack was largely the result of "Straight Outta Compton."
+Immediately, his lawyer argued that the crash and heart attack were largely the result of "Straight Outta Compton."
 This lawyer maintained that the film put him under an incredible amount of stress, a sentiment that was later echoed by TMZ.